-The Michael E. DeBakey Department of Surgery is proud to offer the first NRMP-recognized Global Surgery training program in the nation.
+The Michael E. DeBakey Department of Surgery offers the first and only NRMP-recognized Global Surgery training program in the nation.

 As a reflection of its commitment to both the Houston community and the international community, the Department of Surgery offers an innovative curriculum to train leaders in Academic Global Surgery.